OctopusDeploy/docs/docs/projects/variables/aws-account-variables.md

 :::hint
 **Parameter naming convention**
 The name of the Octopus Parameter will be mapped to the name of the variable that was defined.
-As shown in the PowerShell example, one of the parameters is named "aws account" because the variable defined above was named "AWS account".
-If the variable were named "Test Account Information", the PowerShell example would need to be changed to "test account information".
+As shown in the PowerShell example, one of the parameters is named `aws account` because the variable defined above was also named `aws account`.
+If the variable were named `test account information`, the PowerShell example would need to be changed to `test account information.
 :::

 ## Add an AWS account to Octopus